US Supports African Nations’ Permanent Seats on UN Security Council

 AI

-Your support is crucial in helping us to share the important stories that matter.
-By donating, you are enabling me, as your White House correspondent, to ask the tough questions and seek the answers that are necessary for and accountability.
+Your is crucial in helping us to share the important stories that matter.
+By donating, you are enabling me, as your White House correspondent, to ask the tough questions and seek the answers that are necessary for transparency and accountability.
 Without your contributions, we would not have the resources to challenge those in power.

-Your donation makes it possible for us to continue this vital work, keeping you informed every step of the way leading up to the November election.
+Your donation makes it possible for us to continue this vital work, keeping you informed every step of the way leading to the November election.
 As a White House correspondent, I am committed to being in the room and pressing for transparency and accountability.
 Your support allows me to do just that.

 While currently holds three non-permanent seats on the Security Council, this does not allow for the full representation and impact of their knowledge and voices.
 That is why, in addition to non-permanent membership, the United States also supports creating two permanent seats for Africa on the council.
 This is what our African partners seek, and we believe it is just.